donseba/contractor/README.md

 The second level is the most tricky parts.

 **keys** You always have to make sure all versions contain the same keys.
-Well it is not mandatory, but since it is so dinamic we have to set some groundrules.
+Well it is not mandatory, but since it is so dynamic we have to set some ground rules.

 **values** The values contain the struct reference.